PJ Harvey: PJ Harvey Trio; Dry and Rid of Me: 1991–1994

-To Bring You My Love and Is This Desire?: 1993–1999
+To Bring You My Love and Is This Desire?: 1995–1999

 As Harvey embarked on her solo career, she explored collaborations with other musicians.
 In 1995 she released her third studio album, To Bring You My Love, featuring former bandmate John Parish, Bad Seeds multi-instrumentalist Mick Harvey and French drummer Jean-Marc Butty, all of whom would continue to perform and record with Harvey throughout her career.
 The album was also her first material to be produced by Flood.
-Simultaneously a more blues-influenced and more futuristic record than its predecessors, To Bring You My Love showcased Harvey broadening her musical style to include strings, organs and synthesisers.
+A blues-influenced and futuristic record, To Bring You My Love included strings, organs and synthesisers.
 Rolling Stone said in its review that "Harvey sings the blues like Nick Cave sings gospel: with more distortion, sex and murder than you remember.
 To Bring You My Love was a towering goth version of grunge."
-During the successive tours for the album, Harvey also experimented with her image and stage persona.

-The record generated a surprise modern rock radio hit in the United States with its lead single, "Down by the Water."
+The record generated a surprise modern rock radio hit in the United States with its lead single, "Down by the Water".
 The music video received heavy rotation on MTV and became Harvey's most recognizable song.
 Three consecutive singles—"C'mon Billy", "Send His Love to Me" and "Long Snake Moan"—were also moderately successful.
-The album was a commercial success selling one million copies worldwide including 370,000 in the United States.
+The album sold one million copies worldwide including 370,000 in the United States.
 It was also certified Silver in the United Kingdom within seven months of its release, having sold over 60,000 copies.
-In the United States, the album was voted Album of the Year by The Village Voice, Rolling Stone, USA Today, People, The New York Times and the Los Angeles Times.
+In the US, the album was voted Album of the Year by The Village Voice, Rolling Stone, USA Today, People, The New York Times and the Los Angeles Times.
 Rolling Stone also named Harvey 1995's Artist of the Year and Spin ranked the album third in The 90 Greatest Albums of the 1990s, behind Nirvana's Nevermind (1991) and Public Enemy's Fear of a Black Planet (1990).
-In 1996, Harvey also received her first Grammy Award nominations for Best Alternative Music and Best Female Rock Vocal Performance (Down By The Water).
+In 1996, Harvey also received her first Grammy Award nominations for Best Alternative Music and Best Female Rock Vocal Performance ("Down by the Water").